NatronGitHub/openfx-misc/README.md

 [Natron](http://natron.inria.fr).

-If you want to compile the plugins from source, you may either use the provided Unix Makefile, or the Xcode project
+If you want to compile the plugins from source, you may either use the provided Unix Makefile, the Xcode project, or the Visual Studio project.

 ### Unix/Linux/OS X, using Makefiles